Where to find it

 What is it?

 Valle Frances (the French Valley) is a deep valley between mountains in Torres del Paine, and is one of the main hiking attractions in the national park.
 It is dominated by a magnificent hanging glacier, Glaciar Frances, beech forests and the French River.

-Valle Frances is one of the main attractions in Torres del Paine National Park; it takes roughly 2 hours to trek into the valley and reach the hanging Glaciar Frances, where you'll hear the rumble of small avalanches in the distance and watch ice calving from the glacier.
+It takes roughly 2 hours to trek into the valley before you get your first glimpse of the glacier, and you can hear the rumble of small avalanches in the distance and watch ice calving from its face.